 Karoline Lewis is a theologian, speaker, teacher, author, and preacher.
-In addition to presenting at conferences, workshops, and retreats, she provides personal consulting in preaching and leadership to individuals and groups.
+In addition to presenting at conferences, workshops, and retreats, she provides personal coaching in preaching and leadership to individuals, faith communities, and churches.

 The future of homiletics is biblical preaching and being able to interpret biblical texts into the lives of congregations.
 This allows the text to become the shaping, forming, living word of God that it’s meant to be.
 The sermon needs to be the very living presence of Jesus and God.